National Museum of the Philippines – Iloilo: History

 The old prison building was converted into a museum by Lim Construction and Trading, a process which began in 2016.
 A dome structure was added.
 In February 2017, the NMP Western Visayas satellite office was established after the renovated Old Jaro Municipal Hall was inaugurated.

-In April 11, 2018, a turnover ceremony of the renovated ex-prison building to the NMP was held and the museum was inaugurated as the National Museum Western Visayas.
+On April 11, 2018, a turnover ceremony of the renovated ex-prison building to the NMP was held and the museum was inaugurated as the National Museum Western Visayas.

 Galleries and collections

 The museum has five galleries on its lower floor and an open gallery on its second floor.
 It houses artifacts from different parts of the Western Visayas region.